leovandriel/csynth/README.md

 To create music in CSynth, combine basic (mathematical) functions to create sounds, instruments, and compositions.
 Let's create a single note with reverb.

-Start by playing a 440 Hz sine wave (and stop by pressing Esc):
+Start by playing a 440 Hz sine wave (and stop by pressing Ctrl-C):

 ```c
 play(sine(A4));